 Thus, positive thinking can reduce blood pressure and stress, but also increase the capacity for resilience in difficult situations.

-By approaching events from their best angle, you will develop your self-confidence and give you the means to achieve your ambitions.
+By approaching events from their best angle, you will develop your self-confidence, and this will give you the means to achieve your ambitions.

 5. Distinguish between professional and private life.

-This is why it must not cross the borders of the professional sphere and encroach on your private life.
+Therefore, the borders of the professional sphere should not be crossed, else it will encroach on your private life.

-Once the day is over, leave the concerns related to your job at the risk of overwork taking over and preventing you from enjoying your free time.
+Once the day is over, leave the concerns related to your job or the risk of overwork dominating might prevent you from enjoying your free time.